opentap/Parquet/README.md

 | Encoding | Dictionary encoding threshold** | Dictionary uniqueness threshold, which is a value from 0 (no unique values) to 1 (all values are unique) indicating when dictionary encoding is applied.
 Uniqueness factor needs to be less or equal than this threshold | `0.8` | `Float` |
 | Encoding | Use delta binary packed encoding** | When set, the default encoding for INT32 and INT64 is 'delta binary packed', otherwise it's reverted to 'plain'.
 You should only set this to true if your readers understand it. | `true` | `false` `true` |

->
-\* This can severely impact performance as the result listener has to merge parquet files after writing them.
+> \* This can severely impact performance as the result listener has to merge parquet files after writing them.
 If you use `\<ResultType>` to create several smaller files you will get the best performance.<br>
 \*\* This category is for exposed settings from the internal library.
 They are not recommended to be changed unless you know what you are doing.
 As it might result in files that cannot be read by all tools.

 Depending on what you have specified within the file path, a single test plan could result in one or more parquet files.
 All steps will allways generate at least one row within a parquet file, and the test plan will always create one and only one row.

 All the options on all steps and the test plan are saved in seperate columns, each of those columns having groups that are split by '.'.
-> Note: The result listener uses the parquet files it reads as storage while running.
-Deleting the resulting parquet files might cause issues, so tread lightly.

 ## Reading results
 This is yet to be implemented.
 But will work using the result store from OpenTAP.